 Dot-work tattoo designs are inspired by the post-impressionist pointillism movement in classic art.

-In a pointillist piece, the artist uses tiny dots of varying sizes to create an image.
+In a pointillist tattoo piece, the artist uses tiny dots of varying sizes to create an image.

 The dots will be placed either closer together or further apart to create the illusion of depth and shading.

-This highly inventive tattoo style can have a dazzling effect on many designs.
+This highly inventive tattoo style can have a dazzling effect on geometric tattoo designs.